-During 2021-2022, LMW treated more than 20,000 megalitres (ML) of drinking water across nine WTPs.
-All of these WTPs use conventional water treatment systems, with one WTP utilising dissolved air flotation as part of its treatment system.
+During 2022/23, LMW treated more than 20,000 megalitres (ML) of drinking water across nine WTPs.
+All of these WTPs use conventional water treatment systems, with one WTP utilising dissolved air floatation as part of its treatment system.
 The water treatment systems involve the following process steps:

 - coagulation

-- flocculation
+- Flocculation

 - clarification/sedimentation/Dissolved Air Flotation

 - filtration

-- chlorine disinfection
+- \cdot chlorine Disinfection

 - fluoridation

+- pH correction

 - UV disinfection

-Our drinking water is disinfected using chlorine, the most widely used drinking water disinfectant in the water industry.
+Our drinking water is disinfected using chlorine, the most widely used disinfectant in the water industry.
 Chlorine dose rates are adjusted to provide adequate free chlorine residual throughout the distribution system.
 This helps provide some protection against potential contamination within the reticulation system and can limit biological regrowth.
-LMW have recently retrofitted Red Cliffs, Piangil, Koondrook, and Murrabit WTPs with UV disinfection systems, which provide additional barrier for Protozoa in line with the ADWG recommendations and industry best practice.
-The UV project is underway for Mildura 7th Street, Mildura West, Robinvale, Swan Hill, and Kerang WTPs.
+LMW has recently completed the UV project to retrofit all nine drinking WTPs with UV disinfection systems, which provides the additional barrier for Protozoa in line with the ADWG recommendations and industry best practice.